Nuclear Fuel Fabrication

 ||DAE Nuclear Fuel Complex

-Source: World Nuclear Association Market Report 2013, from IAEA.
+Source: World Nuclear Association Nuclear Fuel Report 2015, table 8.5, from IAEA.

 The LWR fuel fabrication industry has rationalized in recent years, including: